 Going into divorce court and assuming that everything will be viewed equally can prove disastrous.
 Even when a prenuptial agreement exists and mandates that property division and child custody rights be divided 50-50, a judge cannot truly express completely equal judgements.
 More often than not, this unbalance manifests against a fathers’ favor, stripping him of his rights in subtle or obvious ways.

 In years gone by, men were viewed in a negative stereotype as being uncaring and distant from their spouses and children.
 Stories and movies often depicted the single mother having to raise a child alone after her husband abandoned them, or tales were woven about the abusive father that cared not for his family.
 In today’s society, such hurtful and one-sided characters are not welcome and fathers deserve to be judged for who they are, not who some people think they can be.

 With recent developments in same-sex marriage laws across the country, the idea of denying a fathers’ right based on his sex alone becomes even more insubstantial.
 Who has maternal instincts in a relationship of two men, or two women?
 Who should the court view as the father in such a situation?
 The answer is that both spouses must be viewed as a parent, not a father or a mother in particular.

 Want to learn more about your rights as a father?
-Contact our Irvine divorce lawyers today.
+Contact our Orange County divorce lawyers today.